NnamdiOdozi/mlx-digit-app/README.md

   2 Docker containers were used as per the project structure.
 One for the PyTorch Model and Streamlit App and the second for the initialisiation of the Postgres DB
   Containers were built and hosted on Hetzner VPS Instance Git Hub actions were used to push any changes to the app folder automatically to the VPS using ssh login and there to re-build the container
- - Streamlit
- - PostGres DB

-## 🗃️ Database Init

-On first run, the `init.sql` script (in `db/init.sql`) sets up the PostgreSQL schema for logging predictions.
+  Docker-compose was used to automatically restart the App anytime the VPS was rebooted On first run, the `init.sql` script (in `db/init.sql`) sets up the PostgreSQL schema for logging predictions.
 Docker Compose handles this automatically.

 ## Ideas for future